 Beig et al (2015) Both Ox1R and Ox2R orexin receptors contribute to the cardiorespiratory response evoked from the perifornical hypothalamus.
 Clin.Exp.Pharmacol.Physiol.
 42 1059 PMID: 26174505

-Guerreiro et al (2015) The sleep-modulating peptide orexin-B protects midbrain dopamine neurons from degeneration, alone or in cooperation with nicotine.
+Guerreiro et al (2015) The sleep-modulating peptide orexin-B protects midbrain DA neurons from degeneration, alone or in cooperation with nicotine.
 Mol.Pharmacol.
 87 525 PMID: 25552485

 Do you know of a great paper that uses EMPA from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for EMPA